 Pro Tips for Kayaking Channel Islands National Park:

-- Bring a water bottle to take on the kayak with you.
+- Bring a water bottle (these are our favorite travel water bottles) to take on the kayak with you.
 This one is really great on the go.

 - They also provided wet suits, dry bags, safe boxes to store up anything you don’t need while kayaking, and lunch afterwards!